-The USAID-funded Georgia Agricultural Risk Reduction Program (GARRP) impacted the needs of roughly 40,000 farm families in their recovery from the economic impact of the conflict.
-The project addressed crucial food security and income generation issues in the affected communities of the Gori, Kareli, and Kaspi districts.
+The one-year (2008-2009), $19.5 million USAID-funded Georgia Agricultural Risk Reduction Program (GARRP) impacted the needs of roughly 40,000 farm families in their recovery from the economic impact of the Georgian-Russian conflict.
+The project addressed crucial food security and income generation issues in the affected communities of the Gori, Kareli and Kaspi districts.

-- Higher Yields: Vouchers for seed, fertilizer, and machinery were distributed to more than 10,000 farm families (including 2,300 IDP families).
-CNFA mobilized local machinery service providers and organized the provision of plowing, cultivation, planting, and fertilizer application services;
+- Improved Yields: Vouchers for seed, fertilizer and machinery were distributed to more than 10,000 farm families, including 2,300 IDP families.
+CNFA mobilized local machinery service providers and organized the provision of plowing, cultivation, planting and fertilizer application services.

-- Electronic Voucher Cards Modernized Orchard Production: More than 17,900 farm families received electronic voucher cards for orchard inputs to be used in eight retail locations;
+- Provided Electronic Voucher Cards: More than 17,900 farm families received electronic voucher cards for orchard inputs to be used in eight retail locations, modernizing orchard production.

-- Support Allowed Farmers to Harvest Winter Wheat: The third prong of the voucher program targeted families either late in receiving land or whose land had been recently decontaminated from unexploded ordinances, which distributed vouchers for seed and machinery services for 700 IDP families and 2,670 farm families.
+- Supported Farmers in Harvesting Winter Wheat: The third prong of the voucher program targeted families either late in receiving land or whose land had been recently decontaminated from unexploded ordinances.
+This component distributed vouchers for seed and machinery services for 700 IDP families and 2,670 farm families.

-At the end of fall 2009, the wheat planted at the beginning of the GARRP program was fully harvested, adding up to more than 41,000 metric tons and worth $10.1 million for program beneficiaries.
-Not only did this represent a vital return to self-sufficiency for the 7,862 wheat beneficiaries, but due to the failure of the wheat harvest in the east of the country, the total yield amounted to 2/3 of the total Georgian wheat harvest for the year, making it critical for the food security of the country as a whole.
+By winter, 2009, the wheat planted at the beginning of GARRP was fully harvested, adding up to more than 41,000 metric tons and worth $10.1 million for program beneficiaries.
+Not only did this represent a vital return to self-sufficiency for the 7,862 wheat beneficiaries, but due to the failure of the wheat harvest in the east of the country, the total yield amounted to two-thirds of the total Georgian wheat harvest for the year, making it critical for the food security of the country.